 Extended: Isfield (1893-94)

-(Henry) Herbert Read (1860-1904) was born in Wincanton, Somerset, but trained as a woodworker in Exeter under H Hems, in whose workshop he rose to be foreman.
+(Henry) Herbert Read (1860-1904) was born in Wincanton, Somerset, but from 1874 trained as a woodworker in Exeter under H Hems, in whose workshop he rose to be foreman.
 He then founded the St Sidwell’s Art Works in 1888 in the same city and soon became a close rival of his former employer.
 His firm’s work is to be found widely in Devon and Somerset churches and it became particularly known for its restoration work.
-After Herbert Read’s death the company passed to his son, Herbert Edmund Read (1885-1950) and became known as Herbert Read Ltd. The firm continued to produce church fittings and it was involved in the repair of Exeter cathedral after bomb damage.
-A third Herbert Read (usually known as Dick – d1972) took over the firm in 1950 and it is recorded without any further change of name well into the 1990s, when it restored the Grinling Gibbons woodwork at Hampton Court and wooden bosses at Windsor castle after the fires at both.
+A few years after Herbert Read’s early death the company was taken over by his son, Herbert Edmund Read (1885-1950) and became known as Herbert Read Ltd. The firm continued to produce church fittings and it was involved in the repair of Exeter cathedral after bomb damage.
+A third Herbert Read (usually known as Dick) (d1972) took over the firm in 1950 and it has continued without any further change of name; in the 1990s it restored the Grinling Gibbons woodwork at Hampton Court and wooden bosses at Windsor castle after the fires at both.
 During the time H Harrison (from 1972 to 1995) was in charge it extended its activities to stonework and the conservation of paintings and moved to Tiverton, Devon, but it ceased trading in the 1990s, there is a firm of stonemasons of the name currently listed at St Sidwell’s works in Tiverton, Devon and despite the change of location and the precise craft there is presumably some connection.

 Fitting: Bexhill, – St Mark, Little Common, screen